 We can either have the script include a very specific file or it can look in order for a selection of files to import.
 MySQL for example supports importing from multiple files with the last one having the greatest precedence.

 Opted to allow an array of locations for the override file to be included.
 I ran into at least one situation where having it in the same directory as the script would have been handy.

 - Fixed typo

 - Fixed logic used to get the path to the script (for include file reference) if script is called via a symbolic link

 Light testing so far shows this to work well.

-#7 Updated by Deoren Moor about 3 years ago
+#7 Updated by Deoren Moor over 3 years ago

 Deoren Moor wrote: